Last updated on March 18th, 2019

 In the simplest of situations, it only requires you to file a form with your local court.
 In other cases, you may have to have a hearing before a court to change the child’s name.

-You will want to begin by obtaining an application to change a child’s name.
-An application consists of two forms: Change of Name (Minor) form and a Proposed Order for Change of Child’s Name.
+You’ll want to begin by obtaining an application to change your child’s name.
+This application consists of two forms: Change of Name (Minor) form and a Proposed Order for Change of Child’s Name.

-You can find the Change of Name (Minor) form here, or you can get one from your clerk’s office.
-You will need to get the required proposed order from your court clerk, as these orders can vary from county to county.
+You can either find the Change of Name (Minor) form online or request a copy from your clerk’s office.
+However, you must get the Proposed Order from your court clerk, as these orders can vary from county to county.